dwulff/LLM4BeSci_2025MetaRep/README.md

 #### Hugging Face and Meta Llama License
 1. Make sure you have a Hugging Face account (https://huggingface.co/join).
 2. Go to the [`meta-llama/Llama-3.2-3B-Instruct` model page](https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct) and fill in the 'COMMUNITY LICENSE AGREEMENT' form at the top of the page to get access to the model (this may take a day or so).
-Repeat the process for [`meta-llama/Llama-3.2-1B-Instruct` model page](https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct).

 #### Google Colab and GitHub Repository
 3. If you do not have a Google account, you will need to create one (this can be deleted after the workshop).